 “The actual appeal of what they have to offer from a consumer’s viewpoint is relatively low,” said Charles Golvin, an analyst covering mobile technology at Cambridge, Massachusetts-based Forrester Research Inc. “People have a relationship with Netflix, they’ve got their preferences managed on Netflix, they get a lot of the content they want on Netflix and they’re comfortable with that.”

-Qualcomm Inc. (QCOM), the largest maker of chips that run mobile phones, closed its wireless FLO TV service last year because consumers were gravitating more to programming on demand.
+Qualcomm Inc. (QCOM:US), the largest maker of chips that run mobile phones, closed its wireless FLO TV service last year because consumers were gravitating more to programming on demand.

 The company also has another potential competitor on the horizon.
 Aereo Inc., the online TV service backed by Barry Diller, won a court ruling on July 11 that will keep it from being shut down while U.S. networks pursue a copyright lawsuit against the company.